 John Landis kicks off the anthology with Time Out, a finger-wagger about a bigot getting a taste of his own medicine.
 Conceptually Time Out is like one of those Star Trek episodes were the primary creative impulse seems to be that the studio had a load of period sets going spare.
-Vic Morrow's racist middle-manager is bounced between several confrontations in which he is no longer viewed as a well-dressed white man.
+Vic Morrow's racist middle-manager is bounced between several confrontations in which he is no longer viewed as a well-to-do white man.

-Movie money elevates the premise, instead of airless TV corners we get well-dressed spaces full of detailing and furniture for Morrow to collide with.
+Movie money elevates the premise - instead of airless TV corners we get well-dressed spaces full of detailing and furniture for Morrow to collide with.
 Thanks to John Landis' cavalier / criminal approach to stunt safety and child labour laws, Morrow and (unseen in this version) co-stars Myca Dinh Le and Renee Shin-Yi Chen were killed by a falling helicopter while shooting the segment's feel good ending.
-Time Out is therefore truncated, Landis and his story stuck revelling in the kind of sadism needed to power a profound character change.
+Time Out is therefore truncated, Landis and his story stuck reveling in the kind of sadism needed to power a profound character change.

 Kick the Can

 Steven Spielberg's segment is a treacly aside about a magical old man who can reverse the ageing process.
 Scatman Crothers' Mr Bloom breezes between retirement homes, stirring up the residents with talk of eternal youth.
 Kick the Can is the most naked and malformed of Spielberg's youth deifications.
 Evan Richards' gangly teen prancing around like Peter Pan doesn't evoke magical whimsy, it instead registers as insistent and creepy.